Tomasz-Zdeb/Daml-Sandbox/creating-private-NFT.md

   * `Receipt template` - should contain:
     * data fields to identify the **confirmation of payment**, which are basically the same data fields that `PaymentClaim template` contains + a **timestamp** of payment taking place.
     * behaviours - a choice that seems to be doing nothing at the first glance, but thanks to the default choice's consequence results in contract archivisation.

+* Right now `Token module` and `Payment module` have no connection.
+There should be some itegration between those two performed.
+  * First of all `Payment module` should be imported in `Token module`